mangez84/juliasplants/README.md

 | Site Admin            | Add new plants to the site                                     | Make sure new plants are displayed on the site                                    |
 | Site Admin            | Update information for existing plants                         | Make sure that the correct information about the plants is displayed on the site  |
 | Site Admin            | Delete a plant                                                 | Make sure that plants that are no longer for sale are removed from the site       |

+### Business Goals

+- Have a user-friendly and beautiful website where it is easy to buy plants.
+- Increase profitability by not having any physical stores.
+- Have a large customer base by having very favorable prices for registered customers.
+- Offer high-quality plants and reliable deliveries to increase the customer base.
+- Have a varied selection of plants for sale.
+- Ensure that customer support is fast and of high quality.